prg.528.research_interrupted.webp

 Marta Keil: Gestures of Withdrawal: Traces, Practices, and Spells of Refusal in Performing Arts (conversation)

-In the form of ‘studio sharing’ and conversation, Keil will have a look at withdrawal as an active, political gesture that produces cracks, shifts the perception of reality, and opens new (im)possible paths to be paved.
-What can be learned from the tired bodies of artworkers and art institutions?
+In the form of “studio sharing” and conversation, we will have a look at withdrawal as an active, political gesture that produces cracks, shifts the perception of reality, and opens new (im)possible paths to be paved.
+What can one learn from the tired bodies of artworkers and art institutions?
 What opens up when one takes a leave?
 What are the new ways they have started to pave instead?
 Who can afford to withdraw?
-How can a curator become a doula, accompanying the process of withdrawing and mourning what's needed to say goodbye to?
+How can a curator become a doula, accompanying the process of withdrawing and mourning what we need to say goodbye to?

-Following various traces left by the individuals and institutions in the performing arts field who refused to work like this, Keil observes how a withdrawal is being constituted and manifested with performative tools (e.g., a spell, an announcement, a gathering, a curatorial framework, a ritual) and what political potential it might invite to emerge.
+Following various traces left by the individuals and institutions in the performing arts field who refused to work like this, we will observe how withdrawal is being constituted and manifested with performative tools (such as a spell, an announcement, a gathering, a curatorial framework, a ritual) and what political potential it might invite to emerge.

-All the Things, Tim Etchells, photo: Marta Keil
+Tim Etchells, All the things, Komuna Warszawa 2020, photo: Marta Keil

 _____________________________________________________________________________